facebookincubator/submitit/.github/CONTRIBUTING.md

 We want to make contributing to this project as easy and transparent as possible.

 ## Our Development Process
-_submitthem_ is actively used by FAIR researcher and engineers.
+There is no proof _submitit_ is still actively used by FAIR researcher and engineers.
+We can’t garanty that _submitthem_ will be actively used by any researcher and engineers.
 All bugs tracking and feature plannings are public.
-_submitthem_ will be updated to keep up with Slurm versions and to fix bug, but we don't have any major feature planned ahead.
+_submitthem_ will NOT be updated to keep up with Slurm/PBS versions and to fix bug, We don't have any major feature planned ahead.

 ## Pull Requests
-We actively welcome your pull requests.
+We actively welcome pull requests and will review them as quickly as possible, subject to our availability.

 1. Fork the repo and create your branch from `main`.
 2. Create a virtual environment and activate it: `make venv && . venv/bin/activate`